ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Is there any other convenient OSCORE thing which is reusable here and we are missing?
 -->

-Note that policies can be set up, so that the Client sends a Key Re-Distribution Request to the KDC only after a given number of received messages could not be decrypted due to the lack of the necessary keying material.
+Note that policies can be set up, so that the Client sends a request to the KDC only after a given number of received messages could not be decrypted.

 It is application dependent and pertaining to the particular message exchange (e.g. {{I-D.ietf-core-oscore-groupcomm}}) to set up these policies, to instruct clients to retain incoming messages and for how long (OPT4).
 This allows clients to possibly decrypt such messages after getting updated keying material, rather than just consider them non valid messages to discard right away.